pthom/hello_imgui/docs/book/_sources/60_05_build.md

 This will compile the HelloImGui library, and the demos (which will be located in the build/bin/ folder).

-## Build your application using HelloImGui
+## Build your application using Hello ImGui

 To build an application that uses HelloImGui, you can either place HelloImGui inside your project (for example as a submodule), or it can be downloaded and built automatically by cmake.